markmurphydev/ruby-wasm/notes/"For future consideration".md

 Things I really want to do but I'm not going to waste time on.

 - Start using Emacs again, re-write every text editing facility I use in elisp
+	- Ok I did a little of this on my own time.
+But it's UNRELATED to the project!
 - Re-write my compiler in Racket (The Hoot source code is so pretty!
 The macros are so easy!)
 	- Writing `.wat` is just pretty printing!
 		- This would be true if Wasm had decided to use Rust `#[derive(Debug)]` as its .wat format, too...